parth-sudo/watchlist/README.md

+# Minimalist Watchlist.
-# Minimalist Watchlist - A watchlist designed to be simple, if not simpler.
+A watchlist designed to be simple, if not simpler.

 # Purpose of this app-
 There are a lot of anime / TV shows being released these days.
 I simply can't remember everything which I need to watch in my spare time.